Thursday, September 10, 2009

 "You kids get back here right now!" the SOH bellered.

 I hopped on the old CK6000 and spun those steel mags like a Corvette engine.
-Ducka also got on his bike, and I could hear him taunt SOH a couple more times as he picked up all the candy that just fell out of his shorts.
+Ducka also got on his bike, and I could hear him taunt the SOH a couple more times as he picked up all the candy that just fell out of his shorts.
 We both got away clean, and peeled off on the first bike trail into the woods.

 We never made another trip to Swede's after that when the rusted army green Dodge Aries was parked outside.
 That was the SOH-mobile.
 We never spoke a word of that experience to anyone, or each other.
 It was almost as if it never happened.